Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 - Why is the Federation only issuing requests for proposals for those two priorities?

 - As part of the Federation’s recent strategic plan, we are focusing on deepening our grantmaking impact on topical issues that have arisen in the community.
 In the summer and fall of 2023, the Federation staff met with stakeholders about the top issues that are facing our community.
 There were six issues that rose to the top.
-Because of our existing investments in the other four areas, the decision was made to carry out a limited open request for proposals (RFP) process with just Young Adult Engagement and Addressing Antisemitism.
+Because of our existing investments in the other four areas, the decision was made to carry out a limited open request for proposals (RFP) process with Young Adult Engagement, Addressing Antisemitism and Addressing Teen Mental Health.
 We will continue to fund Jewish education, camps, human services, etc. through the Federation Community Campaign.

 - Who can apply?

-- Any Jewish 501c3 organization located in Allegheny, Beaver, Butler, Washington and Westmoreland Counties.
+- Any Jewish 501c3 organization with initiatives addressing the Jewish communities located in Allegheny, Beaver, Butler, Washington and Westmoreland Counties.

 - Will there be preferences given to applicants?

 - Yes.
-The following preference will be given:
+The following preferences will be given:

 - Any organization that holds a majority of its endowment dollars with the Federation Foundation.